 Land’s Sake was founded in 1980 by a small group of agrarian-minded folks who wanted to institutionalize sustainable public land stewardship and energize land-loving people to celebrate and preserve the historical agricultural heritage of the town.
-The group included Doug Henderson, Martha Gogel, and Brian Donahue.
+The group included Doug Henderson, Martha Gogel, Alan Orth, and Brian Donahue.

 Their first project was improving trail maintenance in the woods of Weston.
 In the spring of 1981 they began farming the land at the “Case 40 Acre Field” where our farm stand is still located.
 At the time, the land was owned by Harvard University as part of the Arnold Arboretum.
 After a few successful farming seasons, Land’s Sake became a household name in Weston and the surrounding community.

 In 1985, Harvard University decided to sell the Case 40 Acre Field.
 Land’s Sake led the effort to save the land from development.
 A coalition of community groups came together and galvanized town voters to purchase the land.
 Land’s Sake has licensed the land from the town ever since.